Key Highlights

 Regular Oral Hygiene Practices

-- Flossing: Floss between teeth daily to remove food particles and plaque that may contribute to bad breath.
+Flossing: Floss every day between your teeth to get rid of food particles and plaque.
+This helps stop bad breath.

-- Cleaning the tongue: Use a tongue scraper or a soft-bristled toothbrush to gently clean the surface of the tongue, removing bacteria and food particles that can cause bad breath.
+Cleaning the tongue: A tongue scraper or a soft toothbrush can be used to gently clean your tongue.
+This removes bacteria and food particles that cause bad breath.

 Conclusion